allyourdate-team/moncash-node.js/README.md

 $ npx jest test/capture.test.js
 ```

-If you want to run tests using your Moncash '<clientId> <clientSecret>' pairs.
+If you want to run tests using your Moncash `clientId` `clientSecret` pairs.

 ```bash
 $ export MONCASH_CLIENT_ID='<clientId>'